jessp01/fully-static-ffmpeg-build/README.md

 # docker build -t static-ffmpeg /path/to/fully-static-ffmpeg-build/
 ```
 The resulting binaries will be installed under `/opt/kaltura/ffmpeg-$FFMPEG_VER` inside the container.

+**NOTE: If you don't wish to build inside a Docker container, the `build.sh` script can also be invoked independently on any suitable machine.
+The process was tested with Ubuntu 12.04 but may work out of the box [or with minor changes] on other Debian based distros**

 After running a few very basic tests, the FFmpeg basedir is also archived under /tmp/build/ffmpeg-$FFMPEG_VER.tar.gz.